YAGF - graphical front-end for cuneiform and tesseract

 There are several preprocessing options available in YAGF.
 You can rotate loaded images if they are not positioned correctly.
 Images may be rotated by 90 degrees (counter-) clockwise and by 180 degrees.
 There are special buttons for this at the top of the image-viewing window.
 If you don't want to recognize an entire page but rather some part of it, you can select a rectangular block for recognition (more than one block may be selected).
 The block is selected in the image-viewing window with mouse.
 Simply hold the left mouse button down and start dragging.
 Release the button when you are done.
 Repeate the operation to select another block (keep in mind that blocks cannot overlap).
 If you click with the left mouse button at come block its color chages to pink and it becomes resizable.
 You can resize it by dragging mouse pointer on its edge.
 If you click the image with the right mouse button, the context menu will appear.
 In this menu you can select one of several options to clear all blocks, to delete the block you clicked on or to recognize the text in the block you clicked.

-If the scanned image is skewed, you can deskew it by pressing the Correct skew button.
+If you turned off the automatic image skew correction, you can deskew it later by pressing the Correct skew button.
 The image will be rotated so that text lines go in parallel with the window boundaries.
 This will make it easier to select text blocks and recognize text.
 You can also use a selected block of text as a pattern for deskewing.
 Select the text block you want to be deskewed (the bigger the block the better), right-click on it and select the Deskew Block command from the context menu.